olincollege/genetic-programming/README.md

 and any value above the high threshold is classified as virginica.
 This setup makes it "harder" for virginicas to be classified as they have both an upper and lower bound.

+Further analysis of these incorrectly classified irises is in the _Analysis_ section.

 ### Parameter Sweep